Konstantin Malofeev: Early life and education

 Malofeev was born on 3 July 1974 in the town of Pushchino in the Moscow Oblast where he attended school and art college.
 In 1996, he graduated with a law degree from Moscow State University.
 His father Valery Mikhailovich is an astrophysicist and head of the laboratory for the Department of Plasma Astrophysics at the Pushchino Radio Astronomy Observatory.
 His mother Raisa Zinurovna is a programmer and general director of the St. Basil the Great Charitable Foundation of which Malofeev is the chairman.

+In the early 1990s, Malofeev, Alexander Provotorov (born 7 November 1974, Moscow), and Dmitry Skuratov, who is Yuri Skuratov's son and was two years younger in his studies than Malofeev and, through his sister Alexandra Yurievna Skuratova (born 18 August 1981), is the brother in law of Provotorov, are all close friends at Moscow State University.
+After graduation both Provotorov and Malofeev worked together at Renaissance Capital until its default in 1998.
+In June 2013, Dmitry Skuratov became the managing director of the Malofeev associated Marshall Capital Partners fund.

 Career

 Malofeev began his career in 1996 in the investment bank Renaissance Capital and after it held various senior positions with Interros, MDM Bank and other investment banks and groups.
-From 2002 to 2004, he was the Head of Corporate Finance at MDM Bank, a leading Russian investment bank where he successfully built-up the bank's M&A practice.
+From 2002 to 2004, he was the Head of Corporate Finance at MDM Bank, a leading Russian investment bank where he successfully built-up the bank's mergers and acquisitions practice.

 Founded in 2005 by Malofeev, Marshall Capital is a Russian investment group focusing on equity and direct investments in telecommunications, media and technology, as well as real estate and agriculture.
 Late in 2014, Marshall Capital passed under the management of the fund CFG Capital (France), a private European investor focused on investment projects in Russia and the CIS.
 The partnership agreement created a joint business CFG Marshall with the overall size of the planned investments of more than €2 billion.

+On February 10, 2009, Malofeev, who allegedly was countering the influences of Alisher Usmanov by acting as the money man supporting the interests of Igor Shchyogolev through Malofeev's Marshall Capital, became a member of the Board of Directors of Svyazinvest OJSC while it was closely associated with Igor Shchyogolev, when Shchogolev was the Director of the Information Department of the Ministry of Telecom and Mass Media of the Russian Federation from 2008 to 2012, and which led to the union of Svyazinvest with Rostelecom.